 Deborah Wasserman was born in Sao Paulo, Brazil, she grew up in Tel Aviv, Israel, and is currently living and working in NYC.
 Wasserman is a graduate of the California Institute of the Arts, the Whitney Museum Independent Study Program and the Skowhegan School of Painting and Sculpture.
 She has exhibited in the USA at The Queens Museum Of The Arts, The Bronx Museum Of The Arts, White Columns, Pierogi 2000, Socrates Sculpture Park, and A.I.R gallery.
 Internationally, Wasserman has shown in Brazil, the Netherlands, Germany, and Israel.

 Wasserman is a grant recipient of the Experimental Television Center, Aljira Center for the Arts, the A.I.M.
-Program at the Bronx Museum, and the America-Israel cultural foundation.
+Program at the Bronx Museum and the America-Israel cultural foundation.
 She received an IAP Social Practice fellowship from NYFA in 2017, a grant from the Puffin Foundation in 2018, a grant from the Citizens committee for New York in 2019, and a Queens Council On The Arts New Work grant in 2020.
-In addition, Wasserman has been awarded a Su- Casa award from the New York State Department Of Cultural Affairs every year since 2015.
+Wasserman has been awarded a Su- Casa award from the New York State Department Of Cultural Affairs every year since 2015.
+In addition, Wasserman is a Finalist for the NYSCA/NYFA Artist Fellowship 2020 in the category of Printmaking/Drawing/Book Arts.

 Inspired by my rich South American and Middle-Eastern background, my life voyages, and nomadic history, I make personal, visceral, Feminist, and socially engaged art centered on my experience of being a woman, a migrant, a mother, and a worker in today’s divided society.